kodcdangky/Generalized-Connect-X-bot/README.md

 [CS50 2020 - Artificial Intelligence](https://youtu.be/eey91kzfOZs) CS50 Lecture on AI by Brian Yu.
 If you want a complete beginner lecture on AI for people who are familiar with programming but absolutely not a single thing about AI, this is where to start, because before this I know as much about AI as I do about working for NASA.
 (Not to say that I'm any closer to working for NASA now than I was before but I did manage to write this bot)

 [Algorithms Explained – minimax and alpha-beta pruning](https://youtu.be/l-hh51ncgDI) A visualization of both vanilla minimax and minimax with alpha-beta pruning with explanation and code example by Sebastian Lague.
 An absolute godsent of a video and I cannot stress how highly I recommend it.

+[Connect 4 AI: How it Works](https://roadtolarissa.com/connect-4-ai-how-it-works/) Part 1 of a blog post by someone else who wrote their own Connect Four AI.
+This is where I got my idea for the heuristic function, in which I added my weight system to this idea.